Cooking and Drinking

 1950

 AI generated from a 1950s photograph of my grandfather Claude W Fay.
+Gramp would be about 55 years old.

 My aunt Marie's former husband.
 Father to Kenny, Gary and Donny.
 This Cemetery is On Camp Road on the other side of the light from route 20.
 About another mile down the road on the left-hand side.